 Say you have an auto loan with XYZ Credit Union, and then get a credit card from there, too.
 If you fail to make your credit card payments, XYZ could take away your car.
 Or if you’ve paid off your car — but still have credit card debt — XYZ could refuse to give you the car’s title until you pay off your other debt.

-If you plan to take out multiple loans with a credit union, you should check for this clause in your credit card terms — and then decide if it’s worth it to you.
+If you plan to take out multiple personal loans with a credit union, you should check for this clause in your credit card terms — and then decide if it’s worth it to you.

 To start out, credit unions may offer lower credit lines than bigger banks.
 If you put most expenses on your credit card each month, that could be a pain in the neck.